pluralsight/guides/draft/java-and-j2ee/getting-started-with-jshell/article.md

 cd C:\Program Files\Java\jdk-9\bin
 ```

-Or make sure this directory is in your `PATH` environment variable and execute:
+Alternatively, you can add this directory is in your `PATH` environment variable.

+Next, execute:
 ```bash
 jshell
 ```